LMCF-IMG/Analysis_Mitochondrial_Ultrastructure_and_Morphology/README.md

 <img width="1361" height="893" alt="two-step-approach-to-classification" src="https://github.com/user-attachments/assets/84dc6aa9-6dcf-4ffd-b193-f76edf19bfb8" />

-See also **a PDF poster in file repository above**.
+See also **a PDF poster in the file repository above**.
 The poster was presented at the [CzechBioImaging conference: Imaging Principles of Life 2025, September 17-19, Rozdrojovice, Brno, Czech Republic](https://www.czech-bioimaging.cz/activities/conference/).

 ### Protocols for training in napari and models

 ### Preparation of image data for training

 **Supported by research projects [CzBI2024-2 NV](https://www.czech-bioimaging.cz/activities/open-calls/) and RVO-VFN64165.
-We also acknowledge the Light Microscopy Core Facility, IMG, Prague, Czech Republic, supported by MEYS – LM2023050 Czech-BioImaging, MEYS – CZ.02.1.01/0.0/0.0/18_046/0016045 and MEYS –
-CZ.02.01.01/00/23_015/0008205, for their support with the image analysis presented herein.**
+We also acknowledge the [Light Microscopy Core Facility, IMG, Prague, Czech Republic](https://www.img.cas.cz/group/light-microscopy/), supported by MEYS – LM2023050 Czech-BioImaging, MEYS – CZ.02.1.01/0.0/0.0/18_046/0016045 and MEYS – CZ.02.01.01/00/23_015/0008205, for their support with the image analysis presented herein.**